 - Select area of interest by clicking on the gear icon in the lower left corner and selecting ‘Filter by Region.’
 Select country and administrative divisions from dropdown menus.

-- Select New Construction Priority Analysis from the Decision-Support Tool dropdown menu.
+- Select Service Gap/New Construction Priority Analysis from the Decision-Support Tool dropdown menu.

 - Click on the table icon in the lower left corner to view the Top Water Points table which shows the GPS coordinates and local population within 1km for the top fifteen proposed points for new construction based on potential population reached.